roehampton/module-content/msc-software-development-2/week-03/lab/lab-javascript-intro.md

 #### 1. Javascript

 This exercise combines the parts we've learned so far.
 Create a web page with some text in a paragraph element and with a button.
 When the user clicks the button, it should change the colour of the text in the paragraph to red.

+HINTS:
+Locate the HTML element in the DOM using the same method you used in the

-As some help, once you have got the HTML element, you can use this code to change the *style* of an HTML element to set its colour to `red`.
+Then, you can use this code to change the *style* of an HTML element to set its colour to `red`.

 ```javascript
 element.style['color'] = "red";